Lock's Quest: Development

-THQ announced the development of Lock's Quest on April 1, 2008 in a press release.
-In a preview of the game on April 2, 2008, IGN wrote of their experience of the game, "We're still early on in Lock's Quest, but it has the potential to be one of the top strategy games on DS before all is said and done."
-In July, at the San Diego Comic Convention, THQ debuted a promotional mini-comic based on the universe of the game entitled Lock's Quest: A Source of Hope - Volume 1 drawn by Edison Yan.
-IGN awarded Lock's Quest its "Best Strategy Game" award for the Nintendo DS at E3 2008.
+THQ revealed the development of a tower defence game with the working title Construction Combat: Lock's Quest in April 2008 in a press release.
+In July, at San Diego Comic-Con, THQ debuted a promotional mini-comic based on the universe of the game entitled Lock's Quest: A Source of Hope - Volume 1 drawn by Edison Yan.
+IGN awarded Lock's Quest its "Best Strategy Game" award for the Nintendo DS at E3 2008 in July.

+As promotion for the game's release, 5th Cell held a competition to win a custom DS Lite on their website.
+A similar competition was held by THQ Australia in October.
+Lock's Quest was released on September 9, 2008 in North America, with subsequent releases worldwide.